DeeBih/legal-quote-project/README.md

 ## Future Improvements
 - Add quote categories
-- Integrate with external APIs for dynamic sourcing (Like a Court API to fetch case updates or Quote API to display daily legal quotes)
+- Integrate with external APIs (e.g., a Court API for case updates or a Quote API for daily legal quotes)
-- Include author bios and sources

 ## Author
 Brian Nyale – Legal-tech enthusiast.